ruby-concurrency/concurrent-ruby/doc/thread_pools.md

 )
 ~~~

-If you want to provide a maximum queue size, you may also consider the `fallback_policy` -- what will happen if work is posted to a pool when the queue of waiting work has reached the maximum size?
+If you wants to provide a maximum queue size, you may also consider the `fallback_policy` which defines what will happen if work is posted to a pool when the queue of waiting work has reached the maximum size and no new threads can be created.
 Available policies:

 * abort: Raise a `Concurrent::RejectedExecutionError` exception and discard the task. (default policy)
 * discard: Silently discard the task and return nil as the task result.
 * caller_runs: The work will be executed in the thread of the caller, instead of being given to another thread in the pool.

+For example:

 ~~~ruby
 pool = Concurrent::ThreadPoolExecutor.new(